 UKCPI Social Media Content

 Ms Salter had circulated the proposed key messages that will be promoted on UKCPI social media during the year and noted that it was based on the material that was currently on the website.
-Mr Malpass asked that Members Comms teams help to support the activity and added that Members could use the information and publications (such as ) on the website.
+Mr Malpass asked that Members Comms teams help to support the activity and added that Members could use the information and publications (such as Staying Safe with Sam) on their websites.

 Indiana Study on Indoor Air Quality